Follow these steps to open a gym:

 Create a bare-bones crew that makes your life easier or who will increase profitability.

-Choose people that you know you’ll enjoy working with and who share your vision for your business.
+Choose people you know you’ll enjoy working with and who share your vision for your business.

-And, of course, make sure they are qualified for the role you are offering.
+And, of course, make sure they are qualified for the role you offer.

 Step 9 – Get ready to open